Construction Cold Calling

 Useful for visible projects, but crowded and often late if the owner or GC already has a preferred vendor list.

-Coseek calls commercial buyers and influencers before every opportunity becomes a bid-list race.
+The calling motion reaches commercial buyers and influencers before every opportunity becomes a bid-list race.

 Referral and property-manager relationships